JonasHans/BRMR/README.md

 # BRMR
 Bird Recognition from Meteorological Radars
 ## Introduction
-For this project we received raw radar data (h5) and the desired output is a clustered pointcloud based on the clusters rain and birds.
+For this project we received raw radar data (h5 files) and the desired output is a clustered pointcloud based on the clusters rain and birds.
 Here we tried various cluster techniques and described which has the best result for radarclustering.
 ## Contents
 * `utils` (convert h5 to csv files)